 The parish/school respects the dignity of the child.
-Neither race, nationality, nor other forms of discrimination shall prevent a child from being accepted in the Catholic school or religious education programs.
+Neither race, color, national origin, ethnicity, sex, or disability shall prevent a child from being accepted in the Catholic school or religious education programs.

 The Catholic schools offer programs of education and formation for children and youth to all who are willing and able to live within the religious, academic, behavioral, and attitudinal requirements of the school and whose parents/guardians demonstrate a desire to have the school assist them in their parental role as primary educators of their children.
 The Catholic schools shall not be a refuge for parents/students who seek to avoid integration in the public schools.